AishathJun/BusStopAllocation/README.md

 - Decision-support applications in public transport planning

 <br/>
- It is designed to be adaptable to different cities, datasets, and planning constraints by modifying input layers and fitness functions.
+ It is designed to be adaptable to different cities, datasets, and planning constraints by modifying input layers, parameters and fitness functions.